-Notice that a return comparison doesn’t even factor in when we are comparing fund.
+Notice that a return comparison doesn’t even factor in when we are comparing funds.
 If we follow the above guidelines we would select the best funds and therefore theoretically get the appropriate returns for that asset class.
-Sure some fund may beat other funds within the same category but chasing performance is a losers game.
+Sure some funds may beat other funds within the same category, but chasing performance is a loser’s game.

-If you find that you have found two equally good funds – BUY THEM BOTH.
+If you find that you have found two equally good funds and can’t decide on which one – BUY THEM BOTH.
 No need to agonize over which funds to select.
-The commission on buying and selling are cheap and sometimes free.
+The commissions on buying and selling is cheap and often free.
 It is a very small price to pay to avoid regret.

 Summary and next steps

 It is not easy finding the BEST ETF or mutual fund.
 But it is easy to AVOID the worst.
 By using a few simple metrics and Morningstar you can narrow down the field to just a few.
 While finding the best fund may be impossible, it is often to find one that is good enough.